Lyndon Williams

 Williams has collected fifteen Welsh National Championships title, achieved 62 caps for Wales, competed at the 1986 Commonwealth Games, and reached a career high as world number 11.
-He ended his career as badminton player due to back injury at the age of 23.
+He ended his career as badminton player due to back injury at the age of 24.

 Williams then worked for Badminton Wales for 18 years up until 2007 as national coach, performance manager and finally as executive director.
 He involvement in disability badminton started in the early 1990s, and became Vice-President of International Badminton Association for the Disabled (IBAD), before the successful integration into Badminton World Federation (BWF) in 2010.
-He currently works at the Edinburgh Badminton Academy and Lothian Disability Badminton Club (which he co-founded in 2008).
-He is heavily involved with Para-Badminton as a member of the BWF Para-Badminton Commission and chair of the 4 Nations Para-Badminton committee.
+He is heavily involved with Para-Badminton as a member of the BWF Para-Badminton Commission and was chair of the 4 Nations Para-Badminton committee for a number of years.